Who is Thapelo Amad, Al Jamah's ANC-backed candidate to become the next Joburg mayor

-Pretoria - Born and bred in Soweto, member of a Muslim minority political party and an imam, Thapelo Amad, provincial chairperson of Al Jama-ah, has been elected as the new mayor of Johannesburg.
+Pretoria - Born and bred in Soweto, member of a Muslim minority political party and an imam, Thapelo Amad, provincial chairperson of Al Jama-ah, is the front runner to be the new mayor of Johannesburg.

-Amad will be succeeding DA councillor Mpho Phalatse, who was ousted after a motion of no confidence.
+Amad is expected to succeed DA councillor Mpho Phalatse, who was ousted after a motion of no confidence.

 Wikipedia’s entry on the party says the party upholds Sharia law.